 How I Faced Addiction and Overcame It

-Are you an addict or a family member of someone struggling with substance abuse?
+Are you a person with a substance use disorder or a family member of someone struggling with substance abuse?
 Do you feel like you can’t overcome this disease?
-You are not alone, millions of Americans are battling addiction right now as you are reading this, and I am a recovering opioid addict.
-I didn’t start out seeking drugs or wanting to become an addict, who does?
+You are not alone, millions of Americans are battling addiction right now as you are reading this, and I am a person in recovery from opioid addiction use.
+I didn’t start out seeking drugs or wanting to become a person with a substance use disorder, who does?
 Here is my story of how I became addicted, what it means to have a drug dependency, and the steps I took to begin my journey on the road to recovery.

 I started doubling up on my medication at first because of the pain, but before too long that wasn’t cutting it for me.
 I was taking around ten pills at a time, and of course, my medication would run out before I could get it filled again.
 I began buying them off of the street to get me through until I could get my pills filled again.

 I found myself self-medicating to numb my feelings, and this led to having even more emotional anguish.
 I was severely depressed.
 I felt helpless, and my inner conscience had hit crisis mode, but I had to continue taking the medication to feel normal or not become sick.
 I felt trapped and scared and didn’t know how to quit on my own.

 I feel that my physician failed me.
 She refilled my pain medication for over a year without any follow-up.
 Early intervention by her could have prevented me from becoming an addict.
 Referring me to a pain management specialist would be advisable.